 - Nightmare Face: Gates doesn't hide his excitement, and usually shows it either with this or with a big, warming Slasher Smile.

-- Obi-Wan Moment: Goes from a Villainous Breakdown to this before the Arbalest's lambda driver disintegrates him completely.
+- Obi-Wan Moment: Goes from a breakdown to this before the Arbalest's lambda driver disintegrates him completely.

 - Psycho for Hire: Clearly signed up with Amalgam for the killing.